mohanson/daze/README.md

 # For browser, Firefox, Chrome or Edge e.g.

-Daze forces any TCP connection to follow through proxy like SOCKS4, SOCKS5 or HTTP(S) proxy.
-It can be simply used in browser, take Firefox as an example: Open `Connection Settings` -> `Manual proxy configuration` -> `SOCKS Host=127.0.0.1` and `Port=51959`.
+Daze forces any TCP/UDP connection to follow through proxy like SOCKS4, SOCKS5 or HTTP(S) proxy.
+It can be simply used in browser, take Firefox as an example: Open `Connection Settings` -> `Manual proxy configuration` -> `SOCKSv5 Host=127.0.0.1` and `Port=51959`.

 # For android